Customize Consent Preferences

 1. Suggest potential reviewers

-2. Make a decision on the paper without further review (the manuscript will move to Step 7)
+2. Make a decision on the paper without further review (the manuscript will move to step 7)

 1. Seeking reviewers: The journal’s editorial staff secures agreements to review.
 Most submissions are evaluated by two external, anonymous reviewers – sometimes more, sometimes fewer.
 Sometimes the SME needs to provide additional names until the requisite number of reviewers are secured.
 If this happens, you will receive another notification telling you the SME has been asked to provide additional names of potential reviewers (i.e., the status will revert to “SME check” again).

-1. Awaiting reviews: The required number of reviewers have been secured and they are actively reviewing the manuscript, with comments and a recommendation generally expected within 3 weeks of a reviewer accepting the invitation.
+1. Awaiting reviews: The required number of reviewers have been secured and they are actively reviewing the manuscript, with comments and a recommendation generally expected within three weeks of a reviewer accepting the invitation.

 1. Reviews in: Once all reviewers have submitted their evaluations, the SME is prompted to make a decision.
 The SME will consider the reviews, and when they have decided how to proceed, they will draft a decision letter.